batra-mlp-lab/visdial-challenge-starter-pytorch/README.md

 Setup and Dependencies
 ----------------------

-This starter code is implemented using PyTorch v1.0, and provides out of the box support with cuda 9 and CuDNN 7.
+This starter code is implemented using PyTorch v1.0, and provides out of the box support with CUDA 9 and CuDNN 7.
 There are two recommended ways to set up this codebase: Anaconda or Miniconda, and Docker.

 ### Anaconda or Miniconda